ruggero-nardi/bootcamp-2018-topic3-angular/README.md

 4. Configure Karma and write tests for your application.

 Tips:
+* Learn how to use [modules](https://angular.io/guide/architecture-modules)
-* Learn how to use [components](https://docs.angularjs.org/guide/component) to structure your application
+* Learn how to use [components](https://angular.io/guide/architecture-components) to structure your application
+* Learn how to use [DI](https://angular.io/guide/architecture-services)

 **Key Points**